Gelman Family Law Lawyers

 Who Is Responsible for Paying Child Support?

-While it may be obvious that birth parents and adoptive parents are required to financially support their children, in some cases where a step-parent has demonstrated a “settled intention” to treat the child as a member of his or her family, they may be required to make child support payments to the child’s other parent based on a history of support.
+While it may be obvious that birth parents and adoptive parents are generally required to financially support their children, step-parent claims can be more complex.
+In some situations, a court may find that a step-parent showed a “settled intention” to treat a child as a member of their family.
+When that happens, child support may still be claimed depending on the specific history of the relationship and the legal test that applies.

-Ontario law intends that child support be used to cover the basic costs of caring for a child and providing them with their necessities including food, clothing, school costs, transportation costs as well as a portion of housing and utility costs.
+Ontario law stipulates that child support should be provided to cover the basic costs of caring for a child and providing them with necessities, including food, clothing, school costs, transportation costs, and a portion of housing and utility costs.

 • Medical and dental premiums;